mjuen/Notifications.Wpf.Core/README.md

      Position="TopLeft" />
 ```

 It is also possible to add the area name with a `Binding`.
-But as binding to `Name` property directly does not work, we offer you the `BindableName` property instead.
+But as binding to the `Name` property directly does not work, we offer you the `BindableName` property instead.

 ```XAML
 <notifications:NotificationArea